Clubs and Organizations

 Alpha Phi Sigma is the national honor society for students in the criminal justice sciences.
 Members meet regularly for discussions, research, community service, and fundraisers.
 Membership requirements include completion of four courses within the criminal justice curriculum, a declared criminal justice major or minor, a minimum overall GPA of 3.2, and a minimum 3.2 GPA in criminal justice courses.

-Kappa Kappa Psi is a national honorary band fraternity.
+A national honorary band fraternity.
 The WSU chapter works on service projects while providing the intangibles of morale, spirit, enthusiasm, atmosphere, and attitude within the band.
-Potential and active members must be enrolled or participate in a band program each semester.
+Organized under the Allegro RSO.

 A national honorary open to undergraduates in any major, its mission focuses on recognizing academic achievement and fostering community service.
 The WSU chapter does outreach in local middle schools and helps with Cougar Summer Camps and middle school science fairs.
 Socially, the group attends hockey games and coordinates with the Honors College on ice cream socials.
 Students must join the organization prior to earning 60 credits and must have at least a 3.4 overall GPA.
 The national membership fee is $60.